 Friends of Martello24

-The Friends of Martello24, Registered Charity No. 1172376 are a Romney Marsh trust set up to advance the education of the public in the history and heritage of Martello Tower No. 24.
-This to be achieved particularly by working In partnership with English Heritage to open Martello Tower No 24 to the public on a published regular basis.
-The trust also has aims to work with the owners of other historic buildings in Dymchurch to achieve greater awareness of these buildings
+The Friends of Martello24, Registered Charity No. 1172376 is a Romney Marsh Trust set up to advance the education of the public in the history and heritage of Martello Tower No. 24 in Dymchurch.
+This is to be achieved particularly by working In partnership with English Heritage to open Martello Tower No 24 to the public on a published regular basis.
+The trust also aims to work with the owners of other historic buildings in Dymchurch to achieve greater awareness of these buildings

 Please visit the Friends of Martello24 website to find out more.

 The New Romney History Society are a group of local people who are interested and enthusiastic about the history of New Romney and its local area.
 They meet monthly for lively discussions and are often joined by visiting speakers.
 During some meetings, they examine local historical records and documents eg church registers of marriages, baptisms etc, old school documents.